 November 06, 2020 5 min read

 Though the famed “plant of immortality” has been used for wellness purposes throughout the world for several thousand years, it itself is not immortal.

 Yes, Aloe Vera does expire.
 Like any other plant or organic matter, it does go bad after a certain amount of time.
 The specific shelf life depends on what form of Aloe Vera you are using, from gel & lotion to juices, extracts, raw leaves, and more.

 The benefits of Aloe Vera range from its topical application for skin and supporting natural deep moisturizing and soothing to helping maintain good digestive health and supporting the immune system.

-Aloe Vera also contains over 75 potentially active constituents and compounds - vitamins, enzymes, minerals, sugars, lignin, saponins, salicylic acids and amino acids - that our body needs.
+Aloe Vera also contains over 200 nutrients and 75 potentially active constituents and compounds - vitamins, enzymes, minerals, sugars, lignin, saponins, salicylic acids and amino acids - that our body needs.
 Aloe is a great thing to keep on hand, nonetheless common forms of Aloe Vera and Aloe Vera products have expiration dates.

 The type of Aloe you use will determine how long you'll be able to keep it in storage before the beneficial ingredients become inactive.

 Raw Aloe Vera is freshly cut from a live Aloe Vera plant.
 It is not pasteurized, or heat processed and therefore does not have a very long shelf life.
 Like a tomato, once diced and sliced, what is not used needs to be refrigerated.
 Aloe Vera can also be frozen until needed to help keep the ingredients active, however the freezing process does break down the cellulose structure of the plant, so once it is thawed, it needs to be used immediately.
-Chilled Aloe should be consumed within a week.
+Refrigerated Aloe should be consumed within a week.
 If you are not going to use it within that time, it is okay to freeze the gel or even make Aloe Vera ice cubes.
-So all those who questions- Does aloe vera expire in the fridge?
+So all those who have the question: Does aloe vera expire in the fridge?
 Yes, it does.
 Just make sure that you read the ways to safely consume aloe vera.

 24 hours (room temperature), 5-7 days (refrigerated), or 1-2 weeks (frozen)